rockettheme/docs/Docs/joomla/basic/how_to_create_a_multilingual_site.md

 * RocketTheme Template
 * RokNavMenu Extension

->> NOTE: This process is much easier when it's being done on a new website.
+>> NOTE: This process is much easier when it is being done on a new website.
 You can accomplish this on an existing site using the same steps, but you may need to work a lot harder during menu configuration to achieve the desired result.

 Setup
 -----